akeneo/pim-helpcenter/content/md/assets/export-assets.md

 Once the settings are ready, save and just click on `Export now`.
 You will be redirected on the `Process tracker` screen.
 Wait for the export to be finished and then, download the generated files.

+You will be able to download two different file types:
+- the asset attributes in a CSV/XLSX file
+- the asset attributes + the binaries (the images, documents, etc.) in a zip file.

 #### Download the file with the media attached

-You can choose to download the xlsx/csv file (with all the asset values) and the binairies (it means that you will download the media attached to the assets).
+You can choose to download the XLSX/CSV file (with all the asset values) and the binaries (it means that you will download the media attached to the assets).
 To do that, click on `Download the generated files` then `Download generated archive`.

 :::info
 Depending on the number of assets in your asset family and the file size, the download can take time.